mmikowski/hi_score/README.md

     xhi>  END Stage 00 help
 ```

+We use `xhi` for all [NPM lifecycle scripts][_38] (such as `npm test`).

 ### Get help
 The `xhi` tool help is detailed and extensive.
-We have deleted many sections of this document because the information is now directly integrated  One can see detailed help on a stage or range of stages by including a `-v` flag as shown below.
+We have deleted many sections of this document because the information is now directly integrated.
+One can see detailed help on a stage or range of stages by including a `-v` flag as shown below.

 ```
   $ xhi help dev_lint -v